thebritishspy/MailMergeExercise-/README.md

 - The user clicks the Send button.
 - The app shows whether the email was successfully sent, otherwise displays an error message.

+## Install and run app

+- Run npm install in /frontend and /mail-backend
+- Run the run.bat file in the home directory

 ## Example template and fields